VidhyaSri7/Multi-Language-newsletter/README.md

 # Multi-Language Voice Newsletter System (AWS)

-The Multi-language Newsletter is a web application designed to create, manage, and send newsletters in multiple languages.
+The Multi-language Voice Newsletter System is a web application designed to create, manage, and send newsletters in multiple languages.
 It allows users to subscribe to newsletters based on their language preference and receive personalized content via email.

 ## Features
 - Multi-language text-to-speech using Amazon Polly